The Olde Angel Inn: Location

 The Olde Angel Inn is located on Regent Street in Niagara-on-the-Lake, Ontario.
 It is located five blocks away from the historic site of Fort George and less than 25 kilometers from Niagara Falls.

 Alleged haunting

 The Olde Angel Inn is said to have a resident ghost by the name of Captain Colin Swayze.
 Legend says that he decided to return to the pub one more time to see his true love during the war.
-Swayze hid in a empty barrel in the basement cellar where he was eventually killed by Americans when they came into the pub.
+Swayze hid in an empty barrel in the basement cellar where he was eventually killed by Americans when they came into the pub.

 In a book written by Jeff Belanger, folklore says that if the British flag flies over the Inn, Captain Swayze's ghost will remain harmless.
 Staff from the pub share stories with Belanger, reporting objects being moved over 10 feet, doors opening without assistance and whistling being heard when no one can be found.